-Tell your caregivers if you feel any burning, pain, or swelling around the IV needle when Gliadel is injected.
+Tell your medical caregivers if you feel any burning or pain when Gliadel is injected.

-Gliadel implant is placed in your brain after brain tumor surgery.
+Gliadel implant is placed in your brain after brain tumor removal surgery.

 What happens if I miss a dose?

-Call your doctor for instructions if you miss an appointment for your Gliadel.
+Call your doctor for instructions if you miss an appointment for your Gliadel injection.

 What happens if I overdose?